sanchisojeda/USPmass/README.md

 # USPmass
-In this repository I share a series of tools designed to measure the mass and radius of an exoplanet using time series photometric data from the Kepler telescope and radial velocities measured with Keck .
-The tools are written in Python as a series of Ipython Notebooks, with annoted comments and structured in different folders.
+In this repository I share a series of tools designed to measure the mass and radius of an exoplanet using time series photometric data from the Kepler telescope and radial velocities measured with Keck.
+In particular, the planet analyzed here is KOI 1169b (Kepler name will come later) The tools are written in Python as a series of Ipython Notebooks, with annoted comments and structured in different folders.
 Before describing each one, it is important to note that you will need the following packages are used and are required to run the scripts:

 * Scipy: Including pandas, numpy, matplotlib, interpolate and optimize.